rishisareen/rishisareen.github.io/blog/_posts/2025-09-11-Supplements.md

 ## Putting It Together

 - **For performance**: Caffeine and nitrate-rich foods like beetroot have the strongest track record.
 Electrolytes keep you steady, especially in hot or long races.

-  **For recovery**: Vitamin D3 (paired with K2 ), vitamin B12 if you’re low, and electrolytes for rehydration all play a clear role.
+-  **For recovery**: Vitamin D3 (paired with K2 ), vitamin B12 if you’re low, and electrolytes for rehydration all play a clear role.
+-  **Useful extras** : Creatine can help with strength training and recovery, even if it’s not a direct endurance booster.

-  **What to skip**: BCAAs, megadoses of antioxidants, glutamine, and ketone esters don’t live up to the hype.
+-  **What to skip**: BCAAs, megadoses of antioxidants, glutamine, and ketone esters don’t live up to the hype.

 Supplements can be useful, but they’re not magic.
 Think of them as the finishing touches that only matter once the big pieces : training, good food, sleep, and recovery are in place.
 For triathletes, the smart move isn’t chasing every new pill but sticking with the few that actually deliver.